 - Consider using a benefits advocate or a system like WellthCare's inside sales team that provides personalized recommendations based on actual utilization data—not generic estimates.

-The reality is that most employees spend more time researching a streaming service than their health insurance plan.
-This annual oversight costs the average family $2,000-$5,000 in avoidable medical bills and lost retirement savings.
+Most employees spend more time picking a streaming service than their health plan.
+That habit costs the average family $2,000–$5,000 a year in avoidable bills and lost retirement savings.

 The Bottom Line: Think Like an Investor, Not a Consumer